mawkor2/brandon_js_lib/README.md

 ---------

-* whenReady is syntactic sugar for creating an arbitrary conditional polling callback mechanism. it is configurable, meaning you can pass in
+* whenReady is syntactic sugar for creating an arbitrary conditional polling callback mechanism using the Command and Observer patterns. it is configurable, meaning you can pass in

 ```
     the callback.                                     cb : f(){}  (req)